collectiveidea/graticule/README.txt

 = Source

-The source code for Graticule is available at http://source.collectiveidea.com/public/geocode/trunk
+The source code for Graticule is available at http://github.com/collectiveidea/graticule.
+Patches and bug reports are welcome at http://collectiveidea.lighthouseapp.com/projects/20262-graticule